 Writing your holiday let advert

 Write some suitably persuasive advert copy to accompany your photos.
 The aim is to let guests know what to expect, paint a picture of an idyllic getaway where they can forget all about the stresses and strains of modern life.
-Use bullet point lists to highlight the property’s best features, such as sea views, ample parking, a garden, a log burner, and whether you accept pets.
+Use bullet point lists to highlight the property’s best features, such as sea views, ample parking, a garden, a log burner, and whether you accept pets whilst renting out a holiday home.

 Personalise the ad.
 Write how much you love staying there, what the area has to offer, and why guests will enjoy your home as much as you do.
 Personalised copy tends to resonate much more with visitors than generic platitudes that could apply to any property in any area.